natgo/wt-wiki-scraper/wikitext-transpiled/ground/Tiger%20II%20(H).md

 '''Notes:'''

 * Suspension wheels are 20 mm thick while tracks are 30 mm thick.
-* Suspension wheels and interleaved and overlap.
+* Suspension wheels are interleaved and overlap.
 * Some part of the turret side have track links on them, which gives an additional 30 mm of protection.
 * A 30 mm turret ring plate is present.
 * Belly armour front part is 40 mm thick while the rest is 25 mm thick.